Christopher Scott

 Biography

-Christopher is a psychoanalyst in Berkeley, CA. From 2019 to 2023, he was engaged in psychoanalytic training at San Francisco Center for Psychoanalysis (SFCP), where he became Associate Faculty and taught seminars.
-He began a second psychoanalytic training in 2023 at the Lacan School of Psychoanalysis.
+Christopher is a psychoanalyst in Berkeley, CA. From 2019 to 2023, he was engaged in psychoanalytic training at the San Francisco Center for Psychoanalysis (SFCP), where he is associate faculty.
+He began a psychoanalytic formation at the Lacan School of Psychoanalysis in 2023 to train as a Lacanian psychoanalyst.

 Field specialities include modern Greek poetry, post-Ottoman Greek culture, poetics, postwar cinema (especially Italian and Greek), avant-garde cinema, psychoanalysis, C.P.
 Cavafy, Pier Paolo Pasolini, Sigmund Freud, Gregory Markopoulos